pindjouf/pindjouf.xyz/src/routes/posts/mediapiratestack.md

 Thanks to [@Kalos](https://www.youtube.com/@KalosLikesComputers) for inspiring me to do this.

-In this post you'll learn how to get accustomed to working with home servers, VPNs & P2P file sharing.
+This post was originally a repo but I want to clean up and only keep projects on there.
+Here you'll learn how to get accustomed to working with home servers, VPNs & P2P file sharing.
 With the goal of setting up your very own media service.

 The setup is fairly simple, here's a list of what we need: